hsteude/code-ml4cps-paper/README.md

 ## Technical Readme
 ### Project Structure

 All necessary components for defining, compiling, and executing the pipeline are contained within a single Python package named `pipeline`.
 The `container_component_src` directory contains Python code for custom container images used for various tasks, including Dask workers, PyTorch training jobs, Katib hyperparameter tuning, and more.
 The idea is to use a single image for all these applications, defining individual commands for different tasks.
 This setup includes a single `Dockerfile` at the root of this directory and a `.gitlab-ci.yml` file for automated builds in GitLab.

-A `config.toml` file is used to store constants and path configurations.
-The project employs `Poetry` for package management.
+A config.toml file is used to store constants and path configurations.
+The project employs Poetry for package management.
+The notebooks directory is included as a placeholder for potential future use.
+The local_data directory, although currently empty, is designated for local development purposes.
-All Jupyter notebooks, such as those for data exploration and analysis, are located in the `notebooks` directory.
-The `local_data` directory, while empty, is intended for local development.

 The repository structure is outlined below: